deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 Please make sure that your local ssh-client is up to date, ProxyJump was introduced in OpenSSH version 7.3.

+You can use the ssh-agent to forward the ssh key to the target host.
+First, check that ssh-agent is running:

+    > eval `ssh-agent -s`
+    Agent pid 14655

+Then, check that your key is known by the agent (in this case, it has none):

+    > ssh-add -l
+    The agent has no identities.

+Add your denbi cloud key to the ssh-agent:

+    > ssh-add YOUR-SSH-KEY-FILE

+If your key is protected by a passphrase, you will have to enter it now:

+    Enter passphrase for YOUR-SSH-KEY-FILE:
+    Identity added: YOUR-SSH-KEY-FILE (YOUR-SSH-KEY-FILE)

 You now should be able to connect to your VM directly using the floating ip
 address: